 These elements and others distinguish this playground as truly a one-of-a-kind destination playground.

-Brown Design worked closely with the homeowner to create this Landscape Master Plan.
-The client desired an updated look for the front yard and to complement their craftsman style home.
-The back yard includes the following design elements:
+The homeowner desired an updated look for the front yard to complement their craftsman style home, and to create entertaining spaces in the back yard including:

 - raised garden boxes